Building Your First Bug Out Bag: A Detailed List

 This is what HAM radios are good for: user-generated and supported radio channels where people report things during natural disasters or global pandemics.
 There are over three million amateur radio operators out there in the community.

 Nothing major, but you should have some form of self-defense in the form of a firearm.
-If you’re travelling with your family or anyone that you want to protect, it’s a good idea to have a small amount of ammunition and lightweight firearms.
+If you’re traveling with your family or anyone that you want to protect, it’s a good idea to have a small amount of ammunition and lightweight firearms.

 Remember self-defense doesn’t have to be extensive or over-the-top; large carbine rifles will make you look like a threat and may send other non-hostile people into a defensive state.